MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 ## Create a new survey with Forms Pro

-1. Sign in to Forms Pro with your Office 365 credentials.
+1. Sign in to Forms Pro with your Microsoft 365 credentials.

 2. Under **My Forms**, select **New Pro Survey**.